-- Regular and prompt attendance at all scheduled learning experiences is required for the student in order to meet the outcomes of each nursing course and to demonstrate progressive professional development. - 2.
-Faculty understand a student may be absent from class, because of situations not in student's control; however, it is also understood that an absent student is not gaining benefit of school offerings; therefore, an attendance record is maintained for each student for each nursing course.
+- 1. Regular and prompt attendance at all scheduled learning experiences is required for the student in order to meet the outcomes of each nursing course and to demonstrate progressive professional development. - 2.
+Faculty understand a student may be absent from class due to situations not in student's control; however, it is also understood that an absent student is not gaining benefit of school offerings.
+Therefore, an attendance record is maintained for each student for each nursing course.
 A record of repeated absenteeism and tardiness will lead to corrective action. - 3.
-The student is required to notify the assigned classroom, computer laboratory, skills laboratory, or clinical faculty of an absence or tardy occurrence prior to the scheduled class, skills laboratory, clinical or activity starting time.
+The student is required to notify the assigned classroom, computer laboratory, skills laboratory, or clinical faculty of an absence or tardy occurrence prior to the scheduled class, skills laboratory, clinical or activity starting time. - 4.
+Attendance at scheduled learning experiences during inclement weather, including winter storms, is expected unless otherwise notified by Course Leader or school official, unless BHCLR Inclement Weather policy is initiated by administration. - 5.
+A student may be charged a fee for any makeup learning such as clinical and exams. - 6.
+An absence of five (5) consecutive school days without notification to course faculty may result in Administrative Withdrawal of the student by the college.

-- 4. Attendance at scheduled learning experiences during inclement weather, including winter storms, is expected unless otherwise notified by Course Leader or school official, unless BHCLR Inclement Weather policy is initiated by administration. - 5.
-A student may be charged a fee if extra faculty time is needed to meet course outcomes as a result of an absence.
-The fee is due and paid in full, prior to the experience. - 6.
-An absence of five (5) consecutive school days without notification to course faculty may result in Administrative Withdrawal of the student by the college. - 7.
-A student absent from classroom, computer laboratory, or scheduled clinical learning experiences because of a health care provider's order or health problem requiring medical intervention, must provide the course faculty a written clearance from the health physician or advanced practice nurse prior to resuming study.
+- 7. A student absent from classroom, computer laboratory, or scheduled clinical learning experiences because of a health care provider's order or health problem requiring medical intervention must provide the course faculty a written clearance from the healthcare provider prior to resuming study.
 The statement must include clearance to attend classes and to perform course required clinical laboratory activities including school required essential functions upon return to campus. - 8.
-A student absent from classroom, computer laboratory, or scheduled clinical learning experiences, because of a death in immediate family (spouse, parent, sibling, grandparent, or child) must provide evidence of the death on return to school (obituary, funeral program, etc.) or as directed by respective Coordinator or designee.
+A student absent from classroom, computer laboratory, or scheduled clinical learning experiences because of a death in immediate family (spouse, parent, sibling, grandparent, or child) must provide evidence of the death on return to school (obituary, funeral program, etc.) or as directed by respective Associate Dean or designee.
 Official documentation must be submitted as requested by the school upon return to campus. - 9.
 If absence or tardy occurs because of an arrest or court order, the student is required to contact either the assigned classroom, computer laboratory, skills laboratory, or clinical faculty regarding expected date or time of return.
 Official documentation must be submitted as requested by the school upon return to campus. - 10.
 If absence or tardy occurs because of military duty, the student is required to contact either the assigned classroom, computer laboratory, skills laboratory, or clinical faculty regarding expected date or time of return.
 Official documentation must be submitted as requested by the school upon return to campus.